ssksameer56/ssksameer56/README.md

 ### Hi there 👋

-- 🔭 I’m currently working in a SaaS Startup operating in the marketing and sales domain.
-My primary works involves backend development powering the automation flows on our portal.
-We are currently in process of scaling them up as the users increase.
+- 🔭 I’m currently working in a CityMall as an SDE focusing on the microservices that power the tech.

 - 🌱 I’m currently learning Go, Docker and Kubernetes as part of my aim to understand and use the microservices architecuture.
 You can find all my code here.